What Other Kids Are Reading

 How Doctors Check for Neutropenia

 Doctors use a blood test called an absolute neutrophil count (ANC) to judge how careful kids with cancer should be about avoiding germs.
-Sometimes they can also give special medications to encourage a kid's body to produce more neutrophils.
+Sometimes they can also give special medicines to help a kid's body produce more neutrophils.
 But often it's safest just to remain home for a while.
 The doctor will decide how long.

 Places like schools, malls, and even church, where people are close together and germs spread easily, are just too risky.
 To your immune system, it would feel like standing at the edge of a forest fire with only a water gun for defense.